Raikhen/api-test/README.md

-# api-test
+# API Test
-Trying out GraphQL, MongoDB and Node.js in an API building context
+Trying out GraphQL, MongoDB and Node.js in an API building context.